 When the soles have cooled, check them against the soles of your shoes and trim or sand if necessary.Continue to 11 of 11 below.

 To finish your doll's desert boots, glue the "crepe rubber" soles to the base of the outer soles of the boots holding them in place until the glue grabs.
 Allow them to dry thoroughly.

-Experiment with different leathers and side stitch patterns to make a range of ankle boots for your doll.
+Experiment with different leathers and side stitch patterns to make a range of ankle boots or other shoes for your doll.
 Have fun!